invince/invince-worker/README.md

 - you can also cancel all the tasks in the groups

 ### SyncWithResultWorkerPool
-- in additional of above, you can get the result of all the task in the group **waitResultUntilFinish** cf example: SyncWithResultWorkerPoolExample
+- in additional of above, you can get the result of all the task in the group **waitResultUntilFinish** cf example: com.invince.SyncWithResultWorkerPoolExample
   * NOTE: you need return a SingleResult for a single task
   * and provide a function to merge list of SingleResult into the GatheredResult, that will be the result of your task group